Chapter 11 : Love rule #11

-“You’re not going to beat me that easily!”
+“You’re not going to beat me that easily, Weasley.”

-So I’ll admit it.
-That train ride was the best one of my life.
+In the end, the train ride was the best one of my Hogwarts career yet.
 It was still difficult for me to get my head around that the person who drove me craziest these last several years was now the one keeping me anchored to reality.
-Scorp made me forget for eight hours that my friends were falling apart and my dad required constant care these days.
+Scorpius made me forget for eight hours that my friendships were falling apart and my dad required constant care these days.

 Arriving at King’s Cross was depressing though.
 Our respective Potter and Weasley parents were standing in a large, conspicuous group and there was no way I could avoid the others now.
-Depressingly, Mum was standing alone this year looking a little lost without Dad.
+Mum was standing alone this year, looking a little lost without Dad.

 “Hiya, Mum,” I said, bounding up to her and squeezing her tight.
 Stop thinking about Dad!
 Focus on me, forget for a few hours, I willed her silently, and I was rewarded with a smile.